#1 Shop Oconee

 #4 Hot Cocoa

-Whether you’re out shopping, eating, hiking or hanging with family and friends, you might wonder where to go for a cup of Joe (or cocoa)?
+Whether you’re out shopping, eating, hiking, or hanging with family and friends, you might wonder where to go for a cup of Joe (or cocoa)?

-#6 Hit the Trail
+#5 Hit the Trail

-Been cooped up inside decorating and stressing over Christmas?
+Been cooped up inside decorating, worrying about Covid, and stressing over Christmas?

-We suggest getting outside for some exercise and quality fresh air.

-Don’t be afraid to go hiking this time of year.
-The weather here really fluctuates and, more often than not, December days are the perfect temperature for traipsing through the woods.
+We suggest getting outside for exercise and brisk fresh air.
+The weather here really fluctuates, and, more often than not, December days are the perfect temperature for traipsing through the woods.

-No matter where you choose to go, or how long you’re there, being outside appreciating the natural world always soothes the soul.
+No matter where you choose to go or how long you’re there, being outside appreciating the natural world always soothes the soul!